surviv-underclock/docs/README.md

 `Free switch`es from pump to pump (same `deploy group`) *waste* the free switch, and so do switches to melee or throwables.

 #### Melee
-Melee cannot be overclocked, even though it always has zero switch delay.
+Melee cannot be overclocked, even though it always has zero `effective switch delay`.
 Melee applies damage after a delay, and switching will cancel it.
 When damage is applied, a cooldown timer is applied so that melee damage will be nullified before it expires.
 This prevents any potential damage increase over spam-clicking melee.

 #### Throwables
 Throwables always have zero `effective switch delay`.
 However, by clicking and immediately switching, the grenade is dropped rather than thrown.
 This trick can be used to drop many nades in a short time.